Who are these people and what do they believe in?

 Next to the symbolic door of the Map Makers is the symbolic door of The History Department and the History Department found evidence of tools and artefacts that date the Inuit way of life to around 5000 years before the so called Christian Era gave that same History Department lots more to misinterpret.

-The Inuit had no choice but to live in harmony with the extremely demanding ecosystem that surrounded them.
 There were just three factors in their world, the land - usually covered in an irritating and large amount of snow and ice, the animals - few and far between and extremely alert, and the Inuit themselves - usually hungry and always cold.

 This fragile but sustainable system demanded both a healthy respect and a deep understanding and to their eternal credit, and for some seven thousand years, both the land and the people got what they deserved.